 For instance, in true emergencies demands can be life-saving: “I must swim to land before I drown.”
 The problem is that we create emergencies where none exist in order to justify our demands and thereby cause needless stress, anxiety, and conflict for ourselves and others.

 Whatever you frame as a survival issue, you will make demands about.
 Whenever your ego is at risk, is threatened, you will make demands to ensure the survival of your ego.
-Therefore, stop putting your self at risk.
-Your self is never really at risk.
-No matter what anyone says or judges, your self will remain the same, untouched.
+Therefore, stop putting your self (ego) at risk.
+Your self (authentic) is never really at risk.
+No matter what anyone says or judges, your self will remain the same, untouched, and unaffected.

-- REBT Is Deeper than CBT, CT, and other Counseling Theories
+- REBT Is Deeper than CBT, CT, & Other Counseling Theories

 - REBT’s 11 Irrational Beliefs